-- The output pulses are phase-B advanced if the servomotor is turning forward regardless of the setting in Pn000.0. - The command method for the sensor ON command depends on the connected command option module.
-For details, refer to the manual for the connected command option module.
+Note: The output pulses are phase-B advanced if the servomotor is turning forward regardless of the setting in Pn000.0.
 Rotational serial data:

 Indicates how many turns the motor shaft has made from the reference position, which was the position at setup.